January 28, 2019

 PathwayConnect has the power to heal and change people’s lives.

-After completing PathwayConnect, Nandipha hopes to earn an online degree in marriage and family studies through BYU-Idaho.
+After completing PathwayConnect, Nandipha hopes to earn a BYU-Idaho online degree in marriage and family studies, coordinated and presented through BYU-Pathway.
 Find out how PathwayConnect can help you in your life!